wafer110/All-wheel-for-Python-tensorflow/README.md

 >    The last .whl you need to install is "tensorflow-1.14......"

 Hope these work!
-Good luck in your all Data Science, Machine Learning, AI, or NLP works!
+Good luck in your all Data Science, Machine Learning, AI, NLP, or whatever works!

+-- Wafer Hsu